vuejs/vueify/README.md

 > [Browserify](http://browserify.org/) transform for [Vue.js](http://vuejs.org/) components, with scoped CSS and component hot-reloading.

+**NOTE: master branch now hosts version ^9.0, which only works with Vue ^2.0.
+Vueify 8.x which works with Vue 1.x is in the [8.x branch](https://github.com/vuejs/vueify/tree/8.x).**

 This transform allows you to write your components in this format:

 ``` html